PaddlePaddle/Parakeet/README.md

 - TTS models

-Click each link to download, then one can get the compressed package which contains the pre-trained model and the `yaml` config describing how to train the model.
+Click each link to download, then you can get the compressed package which contains the pre-trained model and the `yaml` config describing how to train the model.

 ## Copyright and License